msyamkumar/cs220-s22-projects/p13/README.md

 * 4/28, 6:35AM: The usage of the `verify_plot` function was incorrectly documented in the README.
 It has been corrected.
 * 4/28: 6:50AM: `test.py` did not check for caching and did not run the linter originally.
 This has now been fixed.
 Please redownload `test.py` to ensure you do not get surprised by the autograder.
+* 4/28: 11:40AM: `test.py` and `questions.py` had a bug where they would always dock 5 points for not caching.
+They have now been fixed.
+Please redownload these files if you are having this problem.

 **Find any issues?** Report to us: